 Evening drop-in labs are a place for students to study, do homework, get ready for exams, and do all the work of a being a student in an environment where you’re surrounded by others students in the course, and tutors who can provide guidance.
 No appointment is needed, just come with your course materials and get to work.
 If you raise your hand, a tutor will come by to help.

-Peer Assisted Learning (PAL) sessions are an opportunity for peers to learn course content, outside of the classroom, from one another.
-PAL Leaders are students who have taken and done well in the course that you’re now taking.
-PAL Leaders are students who act as peer educators in introductory level science courses, like Chemistry 107.
+Course-Attached Tutoring (CAT) sessions are an opportunity for peers to learn course content, outside of the classroom, from one another.
+CATs are students who have taken and done well in the course that you’re now taking.
+CATs are students who act as peer educators in introductory level science courses, like Chemistry 107.
 They each attend a section of the course and provide students with weekly study sessions to help facilitate peer learning and to answer questions about coursework or lab work.
-Sometimes going to your professor to ask questions can be intimidating, so PAL sessions provide a space where students can feel more comfortable asking questions.
-If you are looking to work on problems and learn from your peers, PAL is the place for you.
+Sometimes going to your professor to ask questions can be intimidating, so CAT sessions provide a space where students can feel more comfortable asking questions.
+If you are looking to work on problems and learn from your peers, CAT Sessions are the place for you.
 Not only will you be able to get extra help outside of class or office hours, but you’ll get to meet new people from your class.

 Who are my CATs?